Imanm02/CE462-ES/README.md

 ## Overview

-This repository contains solutions to the assignments, course slides, and other useful resources for the CE462: Embedded Systems course at Sharif University of Technology, Fall 2023 & Spring 2024, taught by Dr. Ansari.
+This repository contains solutions to the assignments, course slides, and other useful resources for the CE462: Embedded Systems course at the Sharif University of Technology, Fall 2023 & Spring 2024, taught by Dr. Ansari.

 ## Table of Contents